Duke of the Franks

 The first office was that of the mayors of the palace of the Merovingian kings of the Franks, whose powers increased as those of the kings declined.
 The second was that of the second-in-command to the early kings of France, the last incumbent of which succeeded to the throne in 987.
 This title was sometimes rendered as Duke of France (dux Franciae).
-The third instance was that of the rulers in East Francia (now Germany), the so-called "tribal" duchy of Franconia.
+The third instance was that of the rulers in East Francia (now Germany) of the so-called "tribal" duchy of Franconia.

 Dux et princeps Francorum

 Up until the time after Dagobert I, the title princeps (prince) had royal connotations.
 The first time it was used to describe the mayors of the palace of Neustria was in mid-7th-century saints' lives.
 The Vita Eligii refers to unspecified principes of the palatium of Neustria, and the Vita Baldechildis and Passio Leudegarii describe the mayors Erchinoald and Ebroin as princes.
 Pippin II first used the title princeps after his victory at the Battle of Tertry in 687.
 Both the Liber historiae Francorum and the Vita Dagoberti tertii refer to him by this title, but the continuation of the Chronicle of Fredegar uses only the title "duke".
 The historian Bede refers to Pippin II as dux Francorum, but the ninth-century Anglo-Saxon translator of Bede uses the term Froncna cyning (king of the Franks).
 The continuator of Fredegar refers to Ragamfred as a prince, but he only calls his rival, Pippin's son Charles Martel, a prince after his victory over Ragamfred in 718.
 The princely title was used continuously from this point on for Charles and his descendants, the Carolingians, both in narrative and charter sources.

 In 742, Pippin's grandson, Carloman, held his great Concilium Germanicum, at which he addressed the assembled "servants of God and my great men ... who are in my kingdom" as "duke and prince of the Franks".
 The council declared that "without the patronage of the prince of the Franks it is impossible to defend the people of the church, the presbyters, clerics, monks and nuns of God."
 When in 744 Carloman's brother, Pippin III, used the same title, he did not refer to "my kingdom", since by then a Merovingian king, Childeric III, had been appointed.
 The ducal/princely title used by the early Carolingians marked them off as peers of the duke–princes of Aquitaine, also nominally under the Merovingians, rather than as sovereigns over them.